Winehouse plan 'to help thousands'

 The singer was found dead at her north London home last month after a long and public battle with addiction.

-Writing on Twitter today, Mitch Winehouse thanked fans for their "love", adding: "The foundation is going to help thousands of people.
+Writing on Twitter, Mitch Winehouse thanked fans for their "love", adding: "The foundation is going to help thousands of people.
 That is Amy's legacy."

-In a eulogy at his daughter's funeral, Mitch said the foundation would be "something to help the things she loved - children, horses, but also to help those struggling with substance abuse".
+In a eulogy at his daughter's funeral, Mr Winehouse said the foundation would be "something to help the things she loved - children, horses, but also to help those struggling with substance abuse".

 "In this country, if you cannot afford a private rehabilitation clinic, there is a two-year waiting list for help."